Monthly Archives: June 2012

 Though inspired by Brazil’s famous national dish (feijoada), this stew doesn’t claim to be authentic, but it is abundant with nourishing ingredients.
 I love the contrast of the black beans and sweet potatoes, both flavor-wise and visually.
 Serve with steamed fresh greens and a tropical fruit salad or orange slices, as shown here.
 See the […]

 This is the most wonderful fruit smoothie, sweet and delectable.
 The more powerful your blender, the smoother and better this will be.
 If you really love smoothies, you may find it worth investing in a good-quality, high-speed machine.
 From The New Complete Vegetarian by Rose Elliot (Sterling Publishing, 2010).

 Use ripe (even overly ripe) red tomatoes for this delightful repast that is sure to capture the flavors of summer’s bounty.
 Made in just minutes, it is the perfect soup for a romantic dinner for two with pasta and a chilled white wine.
 For a larger crowd, double the recipe.
 Contributed by Miyoko Schinner, from […]

 We’re all looking for simple yet healthy dishes, and this antipasto fits the bill.
 Now that the abundance of fresh fruit is back because of the warmer weather, our choices are better than other times of the year.
 Yes we are still on the cusp of full fledge summer fruits and veggies, but I am […]

-I love making cool, refreshing soups that need no cooking at all on hot summer days.
-This one is nothing like the classic Indian soup of the same name, but has a personality all its own.
+I love making cool, refreshing soups that need no cooking at all on hot summer days, like this one, that combines fresh tomatoes with coconut milk.
+Cilantro, lime, and a hint of heat give this cold soup a Thai flavor.
 Adapted from Vegan Express by Nava Atlas.
-Photo from Orchard House Heirlooms.